uva-cs/ugrads.cs/content/pages/capstone_emails.md

 ### <a name='week11'>Week 11 (week of Mon, Nov 2nd)</a>

+Hi, all,

+Welcome to week 11!
+In theory, your projects are complete or almost complete.
+Or perhaps you are going to have a really late night tonight getting to that state.

+If you are doing the capstone in the spring, I'll be sending you a separate email later today, as long as you filled out the [form indicating that you are completing the capstone in the spring](https://docs.google.com/forms/d/1ZnDxw_nt0NuBfSRt6EZmSfvtmz80iHTkWCYhejAdGXk/edit).

+The upcoming week is for the writing of the technical report, which I detail below.
+You may email it to your faculty advisors when it is ready.
+HOWEVER, if it is not formatted as per the guidelines below, they have been told to reject it outright.
+Note that you also have to send evidence of a successful project along with the report -- what that evidence is will depend on your particular project.

+Below are the details for the writing of the report.

+Stay healthy, everybody!

+Best,
+-Aaron Bloomfield

+<p>&nbsp;</p>

+**__Technical report writing 101__**

+The technical reports are to be formatted as per the ACM guidelines for articles.
+Note that technical report formatting is to be determined by the technical faculty advisor.

+The papers need to be formatted as per the guidelines [here](https://www.acm.org/publications/proceedings-template).
+You can use Word or LaTeX; most of you will use the former.
+If you are using Word, then you want to use the [Interim layout.docx](https://www.acm.org/binaries/content/assets/publications/word_style/interim-template-style/interim-layout.docx) file on that site.
+This format is two-column, single spaced, size 10 font, standard margins, 5-6 pages, and will be somewhere between 4,000 to 5,000 words.

+You are welcome to use a group editing site (Google Docs, etc.) to edit the content, just be sure to put it in that format when it's done.
+You will also want to send along a PDF when you send it to your faculty advisors.
+Also note that your references need to be in the format specified in that template.

+The paper audience is other computer scientists -- so you don't need to explain what a database system is, for example.
+You can assume that any readers of the paper have a degree in CS or -- like all of you -- are about to graduate with a degree in CS.

+Please don't include any fluff.
+Fluff is when you add BS to the paper to make it longer.
+You should not have problems getting the length required.
+And if it's short, it's better to leave it short than add in fluff.
+Many faculty will reject it outright if it contains fluff -- I know I would

+Below is a list of the sections of the paper.
+Depending on your particular project, your list of sections may vary somewhat.

+- **Abstract:** this is what you got approved by your faculty advisor a few weeks ago.
+Minor edits are fine, but you should check with your advisor if you are making any significant changes to it.
+- **CCS concepts and keywords:** you should remove these sections
+- **Introduction:** Describe the problem faced that the project seeks to fix.
+How is this project solved currently?
+How long does it take with the current solutions?
+What problems does the current way of solving it cause?
+We are setting the stage for how and why your project will be beneficia.
+- **Background:** What do they need to know to understand the project?
+Likely information about the domain that it's in, as well as the technologies used.
+Keep in mind that the audience is computer scientists, so you don't need to go into detailed explanations about the technologies.
+This section may be quite short -- or even removed -- depending on your particular project.
+- **Related work:** what other systems exist that do similar things?
+Are they custom written, or generic?
+Why don't they fit the bill?
+This gives a context of what else is out there, so that one can understand where your system fits into everything.
+Literature review projects will list other literature reviews or summaries of the research area here.
+- **System design:** how was the system (project) designed?
+This should focus on two primary aspects: the overall system architecture (no low-level details!) and interesting/challenging/etc. design decision.
+This will likely be the largest section, likely also with sub-sections.
+Literature review projects will detail the various articles being reviewed here.
+- **Procedure:** If appropriate; this may be removed from your report if not appropriate.
+How does the customer use the system?
+How do other stakeholders use the system?
+- **Results:** The system solved some problem – what are the results of that?
+There should be some evidence that this project fixed some problem -- present that evidence.
+We aren't looking for a scientific study, so anecdotal evidence here is fine.
+Get a couple of friends to try out the system, and ask them what they think of it.
+Example: "The scheduler allowed the customer to prepare a schedule in 30 minutes, where it took 3 hours before."
+Literature reviews will likely not have this section.
+- **Conclusions:** Summarize your article and your work: "We designed a system to meet the need of problem X."  Summarize (and repeat) the relevant results that make the system look good.
+Literature reviews will summaries the common themes of the articles being reviewed.
+- **Future work:** If you had a full-time job for an entire year to work on this system -- and only this system -- what features would you add?
+If you make this section too long, it will make it look like you didn't do anything on the project.
+So maybe 1/2 of a column at most.
+- **References:** They need to look like the references in the template.

+__Other stuff to include__

+ - Feel free to add (or remove) sections -- what is listed here are just suggestions.
+     - Indeed, some of the sections are not appropriate for all projects
+     - But most of the projects will have all of those sections, although not everybody will have background and procedure.
+ - Longer sections should include sub-sections
+ - Screen shots
+     - Screen shots, images, etc., are fine -- but this is not a picture book, so use these sparingly
+     - The article is not a picture book, but a screen shot or two is not unreasonable, as this can make it easier for the reader to visualize what is going on
+     - Total screen shot usage should not take up more than 1/2 page, total

+__Stuff to remove__

+In the templates, there are a few items that we do not need:

+ - The license block (very bottom of the 1st column on the first page)
+ - General terms and Subject Descriptions (likely not present)
+ - CCS categories
+ - Keywords

 ### <a name='week12'>Week 12 (week of Mon, Nov 9th)</a>
 ### <a name='week13'>Week 13 (week of Mon, Nov 16th)</a>
 ### <a name='week14'>Week 14 (week of Mon, Nov 23rd)</a>